 The large sleeper beds were planted with two small tree species then filled with a number of herbaceous perennial species.
 These included Geums, Rudbeckia, Verbena, Achillea and Nepeta.
 Other species included were Lithodora, ornamental grasses and Salvia.

-- Waste materials was removed and recycled where possible using an eco waste company
+- Waste materials were removed and recycled where possible using an eco waste company.

 Planted Corner Seat